crispinamuriel/recipe-app/README.md

 # Minimum Viable Product

-My Recipe Application is a simple app, built using Javascript.
+My Recipe Application is a single page application, built using Vanilla Javascript.
 By the end of development this app will, at a minimum, satisfy the following criteria:

 * New recipe
 * Edit recipe